 Carry out relevant research and get advice from relevant responsible authorities.
+You will also need to register your event with Gwynedd Council on www.gwynedd.gov.uk/events.

 Develop a draft Event Management Plan, if required apply for a premises licence or temporary event notice to hold regulated activity.